 - Place the pork, beef and caramelised onion chutney in a large bowl.
 Season with salt.
 Mix well with your hands until thoroughly combined.
 Take small amounts and roll into 24 equal-sized balls (about the size of a golf ball).
 Set aside.

 - Heat the oil in a large, shallow saucepan or sauté pan over a medium heat.
-Add the onion and fry until softened (about 5 minutes).
+Add the onion and chopped chilli and fry until softened (about 5 minutes).
 Then add the garlic and fry for a further minute.
 Add the meatballs and fry gently for about 8 minutes or until browned all over, turning carefully.
 Sprinkle over the chilli flakes and fry for a further 2 minutes stirring occasionally.

 - Add the tomatoes and some salt.
 Simmer for about 10 minutes, then add the basil and cook for a further 15 minutes, stirring occasionally.